 George H.W.
-Bush hospitalized for low blood pressure and fatigue
+Bush hospitalized with low blood pressure, fatigue

 SAN DIEGO — Former President George H.W.
 Bush was taken to a hospital in Maine on Sunday after experiencing low blood pressure and fatigue.